liqd/adhocracy3/docs/architecture/backend_structure.rst

    * :mod:`substanced.objectmap` (reference resources, extented by :mod:`adhocracy_core.graph`)
    * :mod:`substanced.scripts` (command line utilities)
    * :mod:`substanced.folder` (Persistent implemention for :class:`adhocracy_core.interfaces.IPool` resources)

+TODO: Here it would be great to have a small overview of what sheets do and how they work.
+Maybe give a concrete example of how they are used in combination with Colander for the JSON serialization and how they are used by the object factory.
+Also explain the link between resources and sheets and how they reference each other could be explain (with a diagram?).
+Also the term "content type" is used instead of "resource".

 * Data structures / validation `colander <http://colander.readthedocs.org/en/latest/>`_